 Of course, not!

-I mean, if that was the case couldn’t you make money buying stuff cheap from penny auctions and selling them for profit on eBay or other places?….
+I mean, if that was the case wouldn’t everybody start buying stuff cheap from penny auctions and sell them for profit on eBay or other places?

 Here is some behind the scenes information on how penny auction sites really work.